yarinh5/LLM-Integration-Pipeline/README.md

 2. Implement required methods: `generate_report`
 3. Register in `ReportGeneratorFactory`

-## 📈 Monitoring
+## Monitoring and Observability

-The application includes built-in monitoring capabilities:
+The system includes comprehensive monitoring capabilities:

-- **Health Checks**: `/health` endpoint for service health
+- **Health Checks**: Monitor service health via the `/health` endpoint
-- **Metrics**: Prometheus-compatible metrics
+- **Metrics**: Prometheus-compatible metrics for system monitoring
 - **Logging**: Structured logging with configurable levels
-- **Background Tasks**: Celery task monitoring
+- **Background Tasks**: Monitor Celery task execution and performance

-## 🔒 Security
+## Security Features

-- API key management for LLM providers
+- Secure API key management for LLM providers
-- Database connection security
+- Protected database connections
 - Input validation and sanitization
 - Rate limiting and request throttling

-## 🤝 Contributing
+## Contributing

+We welcome contributions!
+Here's how you can help:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch for your changes
-3. Make your changes
+3. Implement your improvements
-4. Add tests
+4. Add appropriate tests
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## Getting Help

-For support and questions:
+If you need assistance:
 - Create an issue in the repository
 - Check the API documentation at `/docs`
-- Review the example configurations
+- Review the example configurations and documentation

 ---

-**Built with ❤️ for modern data analysis and AI integration**
+**Built for modern data analysis and AI integration**